Published on Brock University (http://www.brocku.ca)

 Expectations governing written assignments

 Every assignment given by an instructor in the department will have its own set of research requirements and analytical demands.
 Nonetheless, there are basic elements that are necessary to complete any university paper successfully be it a critical essay, a theoretical exploration, or a research report.

 There are two basic models that give a paper a formal structure.
-These are:

 In either model, the author must craft an argument that draws upon the available evidence for support.
 The model that you adopt should be consistent with the nature of the assignment you have been given.

 Regardless of the essay model used, all papers should reflect the following: